mwhite102/DataStructures/README.md

 ####SkipList
 An ordered collection of items in a linked list type structure that allows O(log *n*) insertion, removal, and search.

+####HashTable
+A hash table is a collection that stores key / value pairs that allows for fast insertion, lookups, and removal.